 - 17.1 Where a Shareholder wishes to change their holding of shares from one Share Class to another, the ACD will normally effect this by way of a Share Class Conversion in accordance with Section 18.
-A holder of shares may at any time switch all or some of his shares (Old Shares) for shares of another fund (New Shares).
+A holder of shares may at any time switch all or some of his shares (Old Shares) for shares of another Fund (New Shares).
 Switching of Shares is dealt with in accordance with this Section 17. - 17.2 Upon a switch the Old Shares will be repurchased and New Shares will be issued to the same Shareholder.
 The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the Valuation Point applicable at the time the Old Shares are repurchased and the New Shares are issued. - 17.3 Switching may be effected by writing to the ACD at 177 Bothwell Street, Glasgow, G2 7ER.
-A switching shareholder must be eligible to hold the shares into which the switch is to be made.
-The ACD may by prior agreement, accept switching instructions by telephone from FCA regulated entities only.
+The ACD may, at its sole discretion and by prior agreement, accept switching instructions by telephone (on 0141 222 1150) from FCA regulated entities only.
 Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.

-The ACD may accept instructions to switch shares on the basis of an authority communicated by electronic means (electronic communication does not include email) and sent by the Shareholder or delivered on their behalf by a person that is authorised by the FCA or regulated in another jurisdiction by an equivalent supervisory authority, subject to:
+The ACD may, at its sole discretion, accept instructions to switch shares on the basis of an authority communicated by electronic means (which will not include email) and sent by the Shareholder or delivered on their behalf by a person that is authorised by the FCA or regulated in another jurisdiction by an equivalent supervisory authority, subject to: